cloud-gov/cg-site/_docs/ops/broker-credentials.md

 ## Instantiation

-The broker is deployed by Concourse CI onto CloudFoundry, using a manifest that is built by the cloud.gov secrets management system to specify the environment variables.
+The broker is deployed by Concourse CI onto CloudFoundry, using a manifest that is built by the Cloud.gov secrets management system to specify the environment variables.
 When the app is deployed, Concourse [registers](https://docs.cloudfoundry.org/services/managing-service-brokers.html#register-broker) the broker, specifying the AUTH_USER and AUTH_PASS.

 The CF Cloud Controller stores the configuration for the app, including these environment variables, in an encrypted database table on the CCDB, as described in [Cloud Foundry security concepts](https://docs.cloudfoundry.org/concepts/security.html).
 The `aws-broker` app does not write these to static storage since Cloud Foundry makes them available as environment variables.